Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Introduction

-In \cref{sec:Plethysm}, we apply our method to give another combinatorial proof of the following plethystic rule, called the \emph{Plethystic Murnaghan–Nakayama rule} by Thibon et al.~\cite{Desarmenien1994}.
+In \cref{sec:Plethysm}, we apply our method to give another combinatorial proof of the \emph{Plethystic Pieri rule}, first proved by Thibon et al.~\cite{Desarmenien1994}.
 For a symmetric function $f(x_1, x_2, \dots)$, let $f \circ p_k := f(x_1^k, x_2^k, \dots)$ be the \emph{plethysm} of $f$ and the power-sum symmetric function $p_k$.
-The dual Plethystic Murnaghan–Nakayama rule goes as:
+The dual Plethystic Pieri rule states:

 \begin{theorem} Let $\mu$ be a partition and $n, k \in \mathbb{N}$.
 Then